Skip to main content

 Golden Record: Golden Record defines a business partner data record which successfully passed a set of predefined quality rules.
 These rules qualified the data record into a harmonized, standardized, and semantically unified data structure which is defined by Catena-X. The Golden Record status is a prerequisite for each BP data record to receive a valid BPN.

-Sharing Member: A sharing member is a Catena-X member who shares the business partner data of his own business environment.
+Sharing Member: A Sharing Member is a Catena-X member who shares the business partner data of his own business environment2.

-This chapter explains the data model1 from a conceptual / terminology point of view.
+This chapter explains the data model3 from a conceptual / terminology point of view.
 It does not include technical details of the API data model, such as:

 • differences in response and request